 A simple online search for business credit cards will give you several options to choose from.
 But how do you know which are best for your company’s needs?
 It depends on your financial profile and what you’re looking to accomplish.

 For example, if you’re looking to make a few big-ticket purchases soon and would prefer to finance them while paying little to no interest, consider a card with a 0 percent introductory APR.
-You can purchase what you need without exhausting your cash reserves and avoid interest as long as you pay the balance in full before the promotional interest period expires.
+You can purchase what you need without exhausting your cash reserves and avoid interest if you pay the balance in full before the promotional interest period expires.

-Or maybe you’re seeking a credit card that features travel and cash back perks.
+Or maybe you’re seeking a credit card that features travel and cashback perks.
 In that case, a business rewards credit card could be best.
+Business credit cards often feature attractive rewards programs that provide more perks and points than personal credit cards.

 Be sure to reference the fee schedule before applying.
 Some cards boast impressive interest rates but come with steep annual fees that may not make them the best option for your financial situation.